 An evident factor in assessing the historically conservative nature of the State's debt practices is witnessed by the relatively low level of debt service as a percentage of UGF revenue.
 While the current State policy is designed to limit the ratio of state and state supported debt obligations to 7% of UGF, during the ten years preceding fiscal year 2020 the State remained below 5% in 7 of those years.
 In fiscal year 2015, with the reduction of UGF due to the falling price of oil, the ratio increased to 10.1% then to 13.9% in fiscal year 2016, to 15% in fiscal year 2017 and 9.5% in 2018.
-In fiscal year 2019, the ratio dropped to 4.2%, but with declines in revenue in fiscal year 2020 increased to 4.5% and in 2021 the ratio is projected to be 4.5%.
+In fiscal year 2019 the ratio was 4.2%, in fiscal year 2020 4.5%, in fiscal year 2021 4.1% and in 2022 the ratio is projected to be 3.2%.

-Based on the Fall 2020 Revenue Sources Book's projections for UGF the State's ratios are projected to remain below allowed percentages throughout the forecast period.
-However, if statutory payments to the PERS and TRS system are included in the projections the ratio grows to 12.2% in fiscal year 2021, 11.7% in fiscal year 2022, and gradually decreases to 9.0% through the forecast period.
+Based on the Fall 2021 Revenue Sources Book's projections for UGF the State's ratios are projected to remain below allowed percentages throughout the forecast period.
+However, if statutory payments to the PERS and TRS system are included in the projections the ratio grows to 9% in fiscal year 2022, 8.8% in fiscal year 2023, and gradually decreases to 7.5% through the forecast period.
 A metric that demonstrates the conservative debt practice of the State is the trajectory of general obligation debt retirement.
 Approximately 60% of the current general obligation debt outstanding will be repaid over the next 10 years, allowing for the potential of the State to participate and support future projects.